HP319193/prisme.ai/docs/docs/en/workspaces/instructions.md

 - **body** : Request body (might be a JSON object, a string, a number, ...)
 - **multipart** : List of field definitions for multipart/form-data requests
 - **emitErrors** : Boolean enabling or disabling error events upon 4xx or 5xx responses.
 Enabled by default.
-- **stream** : For streamed responses, emit data chunks as they are received
+- **stream** : For [streamed SSE responses](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events), emit data chunks as they are received
 - **outputMode** : Choose between 'body' | 'detailed_response' | 'data_url'.
 Defaults to 'body'
 - **output** : Name of the variable that will store the response body

 When receiving 4xx or 5xx HTTP errors, a native event `runtime.fetch.failed` is automatically emitted, including both request & response contents.

-If **Content-Type** header is set to 'application/x-www-form-urlencoded', the **body** will be automatically transformed as an urlencoded body.
+If **Content-Type** header is set to 'application/x-www-form-urlencoded', the **body** will be automatically transformed into an urlencoded body.

 **multipart**